 Consideration should be given as to whether the child will be part of a community in which at least some people reflect their heritage; how the local community will help the child develop his other identity; what the child will need to know about his or her heritage and what contact will be available with the birth family.

-Adoption pay an
+Adoption pay and leave

 Want to see the rest of this article?